NullifiedCode/CloudflareSetup/README.md

 # Last Reminder
 **Disable This Option otherwise you will still receive the DDoS attaack.
 Ive done testing and it works better without this.**

 ![image](https://user-images.githubusercontent.com/79751099/176111243-713b6bca-9929-47eb-9832-9fcad40440ce.png)

+# End Result
+The results from the image above (The ones showing the requests count) is running off of a $5 Linode VPS (Shared) and these rules above have solved the issues of L7 DDoS attacks.